gymrek-lab/TRTools/trtools/annotaTR/README.rst

 Other general parameters:

 * :code:`--vcftype <string>`: Which genotyping tool generated the input VCF.
 Default = :code:`auto`.
 Necessary if it cannot be automatically inferred.
 One of: :code:`gangstr`, :code:`advntr`, :code:`hipstr`, :code:`eh`.
 * :code:`--outtype <string>`: Which output format to generate.
 Supported arguments are :code:`vcf` or :code:`pgen`.
 If a comma-separated listed of types is specified (e.g. :code:`vcf,pgen`), all specified output formats are generated.
+By default, only VCF output is generated at :code:`$outprefix.vcf`.
+If PGEN output is specified, the files :code:`$outprefix.pgen`, :code:`$outprefix.pvar`, and :code:`$outprefix.psam` are generated.
+See more on the `pgen format here <https://www.cog-genomics.org/plink/2.0/formats#pgen>`_

 In addition to specifying input and output options above, you must specify at least one annotation operation to perform.
 These are described below.